Dual NVIDIA GPU with passthrough on Debian

 # CONFIG_SAMPLE_VFIO_MDEV_MBOCHS is not set

-Everything with an y is built into the kernel, if it is an m it is built as a module and can be loaded.
-The only thing with an m is CONFIG_VFIO_MDEV and we are not going to use that one.
+it is built as a module and can be loaded.
+The only thing with an m

 Anyway, if you need to load the VFIO kernel modules at boot.
 Just create a config file so the kernel module loader knows what to load.